Elyod3/Matt-s-Profile/README.md

 #### Tools and Technologies

 The software and hardware will be integrate with the cars Electronic Control Unit (ECU).
 The software will be incredinley complex.
+To make things run smooth, we'll need to run a few different propgrams; the first is Linux, which is an open source operating system.
+It acts to receive requests from other software and relay it back to the hardware (What is Linux 2019).
+The next is the software that is talking to